Council Tax exemptions

 - the stepchild of a person shall be treated as his child

-- there has been a change in circumstances that means the exemption is wrong
+•there has been a change in circumstance that means the discount is wrong

 Failure to do so could result in a penalty being imposed.